AUXSPACEeV/SLOSH_Countdown/README.md

-# SLOSH Countdown
+# SLOSH_Countdown

-Simple Countdown for the launch of our experiment
+Simple countdown to assist with the launch of the SLOSH experiment

 ## Icons & Fonts
 This project uses [Font Awesome Free](https://fontawesome.com) for icons.